freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-fetch-and-promises-by-building-an-fcc-authors-page/63ff7f1fa497db1ef87bac1d.md

 # --description--

-Now, we need to take what we need from each of the author object.
+Now, you need to take what you need from each of the author object.
 This is called destructuring.
 Inside each object in the array are `author`, `image`, `url`, and `bio` items.
-We will need all of them to populate the author info on the UI.
+You will need all of them to populate the author info on the UI.

 This is how you can destructure in JavaScript: